brendisurfs/rndr-up/README.md

 # why not use go for this one?

-- because its browser automation, sounds like a not fun time in Go.
+- ~~because its browser automation, sounds like a not fun time in Go~~.
+Never mind we did it in Go too.

 # nice to haves
 compiling javascript to binary.